Goguryeo language: Other data

 Vovin also pointed to Koreanic loanwords in Jurchen and Manchu, and argued that the Goguryeo language was the ancestor of Koreanic, and spread southwards to replace the Japonic languages of the Samhan.
-James Unger has proposed a similar model on historical grounds.
+J. Marshall Unger has proposed a similar model on historical grounds.

 Other authors suggest that the Goguryeo language was a Tungusic language.

 Juha Janhunen argues for a Tungusic affiliation based on historical evidence that the Jurchens of the Jin dynasty and later the Manchus of the Qing dynasty that rose from the former territory of Goguryeo were Tungusic speakers.